ADP: adposition

 Definition

 Armenian has prepositions and postpositions but no circumpositions.
-They occur before or after complement noun phrase (noun, pronoun) and they form a single structure with the complement to express its grammatical and semantic relation to another unit within a clause.
+They occur before or after a complement noun phrase (noun, pronoun) and they form a single structure with the complement to express its grammatical and semantic relation to another unit within a clause.

-Note, that the Armenian ADP covers also “localizers”.
+Note that the Armenian ADP also covers “localizers”.
 These are a closed set of postpositions (traditionally known as “improper adpositions”) which inflect for Case, Number[psor] and Person[psor] and typically indicate spatial information in relation to the noun preceding it.
-Localizers are still tagged as ADP, but are labeled with additional features and with special dependency relation case:loc:
+Localizers are still tagged as ADP, but are labeled with additional features and with special dependency relation case:loc.

 Although a few localizers have further grammaticalized into adverbials denoting spatial concepts, localizers with the adverbial function are still tagged as ADP (but are labeled with additional features and with the dependency relation obl).